rakaso598/rakaso598/README.md

 ![AboutMe](images/AboutMe.png)

-## Hi there, I'm **rakaso598** 👋
+# Hi there, I'm rakaso598 👋

-### I believe coding is about modeling a developer's values in the computer world.
+I believe coding is about **bringing a developer's values to life in the digital world**.

-Just as I express my thoughts in words and my inspirations through images, coding is also a process of conveying a developer's values.
-I chose the path of a developer out of a desire to communicate these values in the digital realm.
-Ultimately, I aim to create meaningful changes through technology.
+Just as words express thoughts and images convey inspiration, coding is a way to communicate and model ideas.
+I chose this path to share my values through technology, striving to create **meaningful change** in the digital realm.

-I am proficient in Spring Boot and Java, and I am also familiar with web standard technologies such as HTML, CSS, and JavaScript.
-I maximize the efficiency of my coding learning and research by utilizing conversational AI technology, which enhances the speed and accuracy of problem-solving and project development.
+I’m proficient in **Spring Boot** and **Java**, with experience in web technologies like **HTML**, **CSS**, and **JavaScript**.
+By leveraging **conversational AI tools**, I enhance the efficiency of my learning and problem-solving processes, improving the speed and accuracy of my development work.

 💻 **Currently working on:** Spring Boot Projects
 🌱 **Currently learning:** AWS EC2, RDS, Lambda